 Pittsburgh, PA 15219

 Megan M. Turnbull is a Partner at Weiss Burkardt Kramer LLC, where she works with municipalities and school districts in the role of Solicitor, Labor Counsel and Special Counsel.

 Megan has represented private and public schools in all aspects of organization, management, operation and finance.
 She specializes in managing personnel matters of these clients, and she serves as special counsel for investigative and reporting purposes.

-Megan is an experienced municipal solicitor, who presently serves as legal counsel to the Boroughs of Leetsdale, Avalon, Seven Fields and McKees Rocks.
+Megan is an experienced municipal solicitor, who presently serves as legal counsel to the Boroughs of Leetsdale, Avalon, Seven Fields and McKees Rocks, as well as several Civil Service and Planning Commissions.
 She has a particular focus on blight and redevelopment where she seeks creative, sustainable solutions to improve communities.
-She has served as Special Blight Counsel to Allegheny County communities and to the Congress of Neighboring Communities (CONNECT), offering training and legal representation.
+She has served as Special Blight Counsel to Allegheny County communities and has offered trainings through the Congress of Neighboring Communities (CONNECT).

 Megan is admitted to practice in the Courts of the Commonwealth of Pennsylvania, the United States District Court for the Western District of Pennsylvania, and the United States Supreme Court.
 She received her Bachelor of Arts degree from Penn State University, and her Juris Doctor from the University of Pittsburgh School of Law in 2004.

 In addition to her legal practice, she is a member of the Western Pennsylvania Conservancy Board of Directors and loves to sing in community choirs.
 She resides in Franklin Park with her husband, Amitava, and daughters.